spxp/spxp-specs/SPXP-Spec.md

 ```
 In this example, the round key `groupX.key2` is encrypted with the round key `groupA.key1`.
 The key id required to
 decrypt the JWE object is given in the JWE header.
-If the `request` parameter is missing, the server can chose the set of round keys it returns.
-This set has to
+If the `request` parameter is missing, the server returns at least one round key for every group accessible with the
-include at least all round keys that are required to read all private data in the profile root document accessible to
+given `reader` keys.
+This request can be used by clients to discover the set of groups accessible with their set of
-the key given in the `reader`.
-It additionally should include enough round keys to decrypt a sensible amount of most
+reader keys.
+Ideally, the returned set of reader keys should include enough round keys to decrypt all private data in
-recent posts.
+the profile root document accessible to given reader keys and a sensible amount of most recent posts.

 ### 13.3 Supported algorithm and encoding
 Key wrapping is limited to the same cryptographic algorithm and encoding as defined in [chapter